rapidsai/cudf/cpp/docs/DEVELOPER_GUIDE.md

 ```

 ### Passing to device
-Each scalar type has a corresponding non-owning device view class which allows access to the value
+Each scalar type, except `list_scalar`, has a corresponding non-owning device view class which allows
-and its validity from the device.
+access to the value and its validity from the device.
 This can be obtained using the function
 `get_scalar_device_view(ScalarType s)`.
 Note that a device view is not provided for a base scalar
 object, only for the derived typed scalar class objects.

-// TODO: add details for `list_scalar`
+The underlying data for `list_scalar` can be accessed via `view()` method.
+For non-nested data,
+the device view can be obtained via function `column_device_view::create(column_view)`.
+For nested
+data, a specialized device view for list columns can be constructed via
+`lists_column_device_view(column_device_view)`.

 # libcudf++ API and Implementation